Kramers Ergot

-Kramers Ergot is a series of anthology-style books of comic art edited by Sammy Harkham.
+Kramers Ergot is a comics anthology edited by American cartoonist Sammy Harkham and featuring contributions from artists such as Dan Clowes, Anders Nilsen, Gabrielle Bell, Kevin Huizenga, Dash Shaw, and Chris Ware among many others.

 Publication history

-Kramers Ergot started as a mini-comic self-published by Sammy Harkham under the imprint Avodah Books.
+Kramers Ergot started as a minicomic self-published by Sammy Harkham under the imprint Avodah Books.
 Issues 4 and 5 were published by Gingko Press, while issues 6 and 7 were published by Buenaventura Press.